 Every dollar we put toward research comes from donations.
 So when you support JDRF with your time, talent, voice and, yes, your money, you enable us to advance even more research.

-There are many ways to join the JDRF family, but for 45 years there has been only one reason—because we are the organization that will turn Type One into Type None.
+There are many ways to join the JDRF family, but since our founding in 1970 there has been only one reason—because we are the organization that will turn Type One into Type None.

 We have some of the best ratings for an organization focused on a single disease from charity watchdog groups and media.
 In 2012, Forbes named JDRF one of its five “All-Star” charities, based on its evaluation of our financial efficiency.